tiagodc/TreeLS/README.md

 ### Requirements
 - `devtools`: run `install.packages('devtools', dependencies = TRUE)` from the R console
 - Rcpp compiler:
-    - on Windows: install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) for your installed R version - make sure to add it to your system's *path*
+    - on Windows: install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) for your R version - make sure to add it to your system's *path*
     - on Mac: install Xcode
     - on Linux: be sure to have `r-base-dev` installed